-Please note, that maximum values for current requirements and power consumption, listed in the "Current requirements of the components" table must not be exceeded!
+Please note: maximum values for current requirements and power consumption listed in the "Current requirements - components" table must not be exceeded!

-9.7 IPC5000C and IPC5600C current requirements / power consumption
+9.7 Current requirements / power consumption - IPC5000C and IPC5600C

 Current requirements are arranged according to the bus units used for Provit IPCs with system units for socket 370 CPUs.